GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prom.md

 This document describes how to capture Prometheus metrics exposed by custom Pods in Kubernetes clusters in two ways:

 - Expose the pointer interface to the DataKit through Annotations
-- Expose the metric interface to the DataKit by automatically discovering Kubernetes endpoint services to prometheus
+- Expose the metric interface to the DataKit by automatically discovering Kubernetes endpoint services to Prometheus

 The usage of the two methods will be explained in detail below.